paulross/PyCppContainers/docs/sphinx/source/introduction.rst

 dict the types can appear as either a key or a value.

 The tables above would normally require 64 conversion functions to be written, tested and documented [#]_ .

-The project uses a mix of C++ templates and code generators to reduce this number to six hand written functions.
+This project simplifies this by using a mix of C++ templates and code generators to reduce this number to just **six** hand written functions for all 64 cases.

 * Two C++ templates for Python ``tuple`` / ``list`` two way conversions for all types.
 * Two C++ templates for Python ``set`` / ``frozenset`` two way conversions for all types.
 * Two C++ templates for Python ``dict`` two way conversions for all types combinations.

-These templates are fairly simple and comprehensible and, for simplicity, code generation via a Python script is used to create the extensive number of final functions.
+These templates are fairly simple, comprehensible and, for simplicity, code generation is done with a Python script is used to create the final functions.

 Hand Written Functions
 =============================